rtts/lego/index.md

 ---

 Hi there!
-I'm an MOC designer from the Netherlands and you've stumbled upon my personal homepage.
+I'm an MOC designer from the Netherlands and you've stumbled upon my personal LEGO homepage.
 Enjoy!

 Greetings,
 [Jaap Joris](https://jaapjoris.nl/)